ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 by household and individual simulants, as well as changes to geographic location and household id.

-On top of this, we will layer attributes relevant to PRL: residential (11) and mailing addresses for each household (12); first, middle, and last names for each simulant (13); date of birth (14);
+On top of this, we will layer attributes relevant to PRL: physical (11) and mailing addresses for each household and GQ type (12); first, middle, and last names for each simulant (13); date of birth (14);
 Social Security Number and Individual Taxpayer Identification Number (15);
 and periodic survey, census, and registry